Blood Clots & Pregnancy: Risk, Prevention & Cord Blood Banking

 - They experience hormonal changes.
 During pregnancy, the body increases clotting activity as a way to lessen blood loss during labor.

-Pregnant women are at highest risk of blood clots during their first trimester and first 6 weeks after delivery.
-Blood clots can cause pre-eclampsia, miscarriage, placental insufficiency, premature birth and in rare cases, heart attack and stroke.
+Pregnant women are at the highest risk of blood clots during their first trimester and the first 6 weeks after delivery.
+Prgenancy blood clots can cause pre-eclampsia, miscarriage, placental insufficiency, premature birth, and in rare cases, heart attack and stroke.

 There are many factors that can increase your likelihood of developing blood clots.
 They are: